 The pneumococcal vaccine can be given at any time of the year.
 The pneumococcal polysaccharide vaccine (PPSV23) is recommended for the following adults:

-Adults age 19 to 64 years old with certain medical conditions (for example, certain kidney diseases, cigarette smoking, asthma, chronic heart or lung disease, asplenia, and conditions that cause weakening of the immune system) should receive one or two doses of PPSV23 given five years apart.
+Adults ages 19 to 64 with certain medical conditions (for example, certain kidney diseases, cigarette smoking, asthma, chronic heart or lung disease, asplenia, and conditions that cause weakening of the immune system) should receive one or two doses of PPSV23 given five years apart.

 The pneumococcal conjugate vaccine (PCV13) is recommended for the following adults:

-Adults aged 19 years and older with asplenia, sickle cell disease, cerebrospinal fluid leaks, cochlear implants, or conditions that cause weakening of thee immune system.
+Adults ages 19 and older with asplenia, sickle cell disease, cerebrospinal fluid leaks, cochlear implants, or conditions that cause weakening of the immune system.

-Adults who are recommended to get both the PPSV23 and the PCV13 vaccines should get the PCV13 vaccine first, followed by PPSV23 eight weeks later.
-If an adult was already vaccinated with PPSV23, he or she should receive the PCV13 vaccine one year or more later.
+It's now recommended that adults ages 65 and older get both vaccines.
+Adults age 65 or older who are need to get both should get the PCV13 vaccine first, followed by PPSV23 6 to 12 months later.
+If an adult was already vaccinated with PPSV23, he or she should receive the PCV13 vaccine a year or more later.